expanding the science of river ecology

 Principal Investigator: Sandra Bibiana Correa

 I am originally from Colombia (South America), where I earned a BS degree in Biology from the Universidad del Valle.
 Later, I graduated with a MS degree from the University of Florida and a Ph.D. degree from Texas A&M University.
-Throughout my undergraduate, graduate and post-doctoral research, I devoted myself to investigate fish ecology in large tropical rivers including how seasonality and structural complexity influence habitat use, how pulses in food resource availability mediate species coexistence, and how fruit-eating fishes contribute to the seed dispersal and natural regeneration of forested wetlands.
+Throughout my career, I devoted myself to investigating fish ecology in large tropical rivers including how seasonality and structural complexity influence habitat use, how pulses in food resource availability mediate species coexistence, and how fruit-eating fishes contribute to the seed dispersal and natural regeneration of forested wetlands.

 Graduate Students